 In 1992, Marjorie was the first woman ever elected to Congress from Pennsylvania in her own right.
 During her term in the House, Marjorie was appointed to the Committee on Energy and Commerce, the Committee on Small Business, the Committee on Government Operations.

 In 1995, Marjorie served as the Director of the United States delegation to the United Nations Fourth World Conference on Women in Beijing.
 At the conference, 189 countries signed a Platform for Action that pledged to further the rights of women around the world.
-Inspired by these commitments, Marjorie founded Women’s Campaign International to empower women.
+Inspired by these commitments, in 1998 Marjorie founded Women’s Campaign International to empower women.
 Since then, WCI’s programs have been helping women find their voices by giving them tangible skills in political leadership, conflict mitigation, economic empowerment and civic engagement.

 Chair of the Board - Edie Hunt